Gem Buyers Beware: Get Rich Quick Scams

-While not exactly a get rich quick scheme, this gem scam takes advantage of those looking for that ‘great deal’ when making a gem or jewelry purchase.
-The scam is face-to-face, and often happens to people relaxing on vacation.
+While not exactly a get rich quick scheme, this gem scam takes advantage of those looking for that ‘great deal’ when making a gem or jewellery purchase.
+The scam is face-to-face, and often happens to people relaxing on holiday.

 Know How to Protect Yourself